ctrlCvsix/ai-robot-wangjiaxiong/README.md

 - Weekly pages use a consistent lab-report structure: objective, environment, workflow, commands, evidence, and reflection.
 - Image and video assets already committed in the repository are connected to the matching week pages.
 - Code-focused work such as Week13 highlights the Python source file and run command.
-- Remote-operation notes keep the course camera workflow accurate, including the original HTTPS access pattern used by the mobile browser experiment.
-- The root README acts as a navigation page rather than a copied grading rubric.

 ## Lab Route